rainyvalley/PrintMQTTify/README.md

 ## License

-This project is licensed under the Creative Commons Zero v1.0 Universal (CC0 1.0).
-See the `LICENSE` file for details.
+This project is licensed under the Creative Commons Zero v1.0